JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 >
 {style="note"}

-An example of enabling a menu action based on whether a project is open is demonstrated in [`PopupDialogAction.update()`](%gh-sdk-samples-master%/action_basics/src/main/java/org/intellij/sdk/action/PopupDialogAction.java) method.
+An example of enabling a menu action based on whether a project is open is demonstrated in [`PopupDialogAction.update()`](%gh-sdk-samples-master%/action_basics/src/main/java/org/intellij/sdk/action/PopupDialogAction.java).

 ### Overriding the `AnAction.actionPerformed()` Method